rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

     [root@localhost ~]# systemctl -n 0 status crond.service
     ```

-    Make a note of the PID for `crond` in the output.
+    In the output, note the PID for `crond`.

 2. Run `systemctl restart` to restart `crond.service`.
 Type: